tsackton/taelgar/Worldbuilding/Brainstorming/Ausson's Crossing NPCs.md

 Darrak Deepmine (he/him), an ambitious young dwarf, recruiting assistants to help him recover lost treasure in the mines

+Roe DoTorka, a cranky old dwarf who lives up in the plateau above Ausson’s Crossing.
+You are not close to him, but last winter you and he worked together to destroy an ashen element that had come out of the Plaguelands in an ash storm, came alive, and threatened to consume Ausson’s Crossing.
+He turned into beasts a lot and was not always pleasant to be around, but he was a good comrade and ally and was grudgingly respectful of you after the adventure together.

 ### The Halfling Caravan

 A caravan of halflings from Chardon, bound for Embry in Sembara has been staying here for the last few days.
 Mostly keeping to themselves, the caravan has four wagons, a dozen horses, and the following halflings: